CONSIDERING AN ELECTRIC VEHICLE (EV)?

 Some EVs can tow other vehicles, but you need to check with the manufacturer before ordering your vehicle.
 Battery packs are heavy, so EVs weigh more than the equivalent petrol or diesel car, and this affects the potential towing weight capacity.
 The additional weight of towing a trailer or caravan will also affect your EV’s range.
 However, the torque that is instantly delivered by the EV, and the regenerative braking, can make towing much easier.

-EV MAINTENANCE
+EV maintenance

 You are responsible for servicing and maintaining your Arval vehicle in accordance with the manufacturer and Government guidelines.
 Find out more about maintaining your vehicle.